Superm4n97/gitPractice/conflict.md

 $git checkout --theirs--.
-	saves all the conflicts of remote servers
+	saves all the conflicts of remote servers.

 $git checkout --ours--.
-	saves all the conflicts of local machine
+	saves all the conflicts of local machine.